hangui11/Final-Degree-Thesis/README.md

 # Final Degree Thesis
-STATE OF THE ART OF RECOMMENDER SYSTEMS
+<em>STATE OF THE ART OF RECOMMENDER SYSTEMS</em>

-In this session, you could see the differents between the recommender systems algorithms implemented with the traditional methods or using Machine Learning/Deep Learning to improve the accuracy and performance.
+In this project, you could see the differents between the recommender systems algorithms implemented with the traditional methods or using Machine Learning/Deep Learning to improve the accuracy and performance.